nilzc/US_Accidents_Project/README.md

 # US_Accidents_Project
-DS 5110, Project Assignment
+DS 5110, Project Assignment.

-Please see the pdf files for details
+Please see the pdf files for details.